AllonKleinLab/PBA/README.md

                                       -S <path_to_lineage_specific_sink_matrix> (optional, needed to compute fate probabilities)

-Alternaively, it is possible to run each step separately, as follows:
+Alternatively, it is possible to run each step separately, as follows:

 1. **Compute a knn graph from an expression matrix**.
 Use `compute_knn_graph.py`.
-This script, together with graph visualizaion tools, is also avaiable in our companion software [_SPRING_](https://github.com/AllonKleinLab/SPRING/tree/master)
+This script, together with graph visualizaion tools, is also available in our companion software [_SPRING_](https://github.com/AllonKleinLab/SPRING/tree/master)

         Inputs: Expression matrix (see Input 1. above)